- Principal Investigator

 Chronic failure to carry out the responsibilities incumbent upon a principal investigator or chronic noncompliance with sponsor regulations, can result in nonpayment of University invoices.
 Ultimately, this might jeopardize future funding to the PI, as well as to the University as a whole.

 Campus departments are responsible for the overall administration of the award.
 The Principal Investigator (PI) not only is the primary individual responsible for scientific integrity, he/she is also responsible for the fiscal and administrative management of the project.
-The Department Manager/CAO will supervise Grant Administrators who will assist the PI in these duties.
-The department's specific responsibilities include:
+The Department Research Administrator (RA) or the Campus Shared Services Research Administrator (CSS-RA) assists the PI in these duties.
+The Department Manager/CAO is responsible for reviewing the award’s record and ensure its accuracy and completion.
+The RA and CSS-RA specific responsibilities include:

 a.
 Communicating frequently with principal investigators to keep them apprised of the project's financial business developments and assist them in the administration of awards.